KCCPMG/rpg-notetaker-backend/test/router tests/readme.md

 This folder exists to run api tests on the backend to make sure that all of the route handling is functioning correctly, including the database operations that were already unit tested with custom tests for each required database operation (see "./unit tests").

-Instead of running a unique script for each test, the goal here is to cut down on redundant code spread across multiple scripts, and accordingly these tests can be all be run by calling "node routeTest.js", with a flag of the test to be run.
+Instead of running a unique script for each test, the goal here is to cut down on redundant code that would be spread across multiple scripts, and accordingly these tests can be all be run by calling "node routeTest.js", with a flag of the test to be run.
 Those tests are:

 "-newUser",
 "-confirmUser",